General

 Range and Habitat

 Red-masked Parakeet: In its native range found throughout western Ecuador into northern Peru.
-Populations of escaped captive birds found in Los Angeles, California.
+Populations of escaped captive birds found in Los Angeles and San Francisco, California, also in Florida.
 Utilizes a wide variety of lowland habitats with a preference for arid and semiarid scrub and cacti habitats.

 Breeding and Nesting